michaelvchid/michaelvchid.github.io/_posts/2021-03-16-hello-jekyll.md

 ---
 layout: post
-title: Activity - Getting Started with Jekyll
+title: Getting Started with Jekyll
 ---

 In this post, we'll get set up with [Jekyll](https://jekyllrb.com/).
 Jekyll is a *static site converter*, which you can use to turn plaintext documents into attractive webpages.